PaulRivaud/mthomson-2018-winter-term/README.md

 * Sparse matrices (MatrixMarket deconstructed into multiple vectors):
 [Info here (10X's HDF5 format)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/h5_matrices)
-10X Genomics also deconstructs the sparse matrix into multiple vectors: the sparse matrix is a Matrix Market object in RAM when used, but is not stored as one under their HDF5 format.
+10X Genomics also deconstructs sparse matrices into multiple vectors: the sparse matrix is a Matrix Market object in RAM when used, but is not stored as one under their HDF5 format.
+Storing all these vectors under one file enables users to not lose track of matrices respective's labels.
 The different vectors are:
-    - data: non-zero entry values (length: number of entries)
+    - `data (or nzval)`: non-zero entry values (length: number of entries)
-    - indices: row indices (length: number of entries)
+    - `indices (or rowval)`: row indices (length: number of entries)
-    - indptr: column index pointers.
+    - `indptr (or colptr)`: column index pointers.
 Index of the start of each column (length: number of columns +1, the last value indicates the end index of the last column +1).
-    - barcodes: barcode labels (length: number of columns)
+    - `barcodes`: barcode labels (length: number of columns)
-    - gene_names: gene labels (length: number of rows)
+    - `gene_names`: gene labels (length: number of rows)
-Storing all these vectors under one file enables users to not lose track of matrices respective's labels.
+We can illustrate this concept with a Julia example.
+Lets' consider the following matrix:
+`5×3 Array{Int64,2}:
+1000  1200    0
+0     0    2
+2   400    0
+0     0  500
+0     0    0
+`

 # Julia